learn-co-curriculum/dsc-git-branches/README.md

 Your local branches can merge in changes from _remote_ repository branches just like they can do for _local_ branches!

 To update a list of available branches at a _remote_ we use: `git fetch remote-name`.
 Note this only updates the list of branches from remote repositories and not the local branches themselves.
 If you want to update the local branches, you have to merge.

-As a shorthand to `fetch` and then automatically merge the same-named branch from the _remote_ we can issue `git pull remote-name branch-name-to-merge-in`.

-These are complex topics as it brings up the topic of how to reconcile lines of code where you and another developer might have changed the same thing.
-This is called a "merge conflict."
-We're not going to cover that topic here.
-Instead we want you to embrace working in branches, keeping `master` functional, and doing _local_ merges.
 To give you a preview of what merging a remote branch workflow looks like:

 ```shell